 Wait a minute.

-And and Bernie did drag her very heavily to the left in a position she probably never wanted to be in.
+And Bernie did drag her very heavily to the left in a position she probably never wanted to be in.

-And all of that will be shifts back.
+And all of that will shift back.

-No, no, he absolutely didn't have to be.
+No, no, he absolutely did.

-Oh, she'll shift back, also she she only went left as a matter of convenience.
+So she only went left as a matter of convenience.

 I got it.